KaiiMenai/computer-infrastructure/README.md

 - If you need a scheduled run, create a Task in Windows Task Scheduler that runs the above py or python command.

+- This can also be done by creating a custom workflow through GitHub (Actions>workflow>create).

 #### Running on macOS / Linux

 Currently testing to make sure that everything is working as expected.